Galavec/javaExercises/README.md

 - Show message in console or terminal.
 (ShowMessageInConsole)
 - Create window with JFrame.
 (ShowWindow)
 - Obtain IP and name of a domain.
 (GetIpAndDomainName)
+- Check if an entered number is even or odd.
+(OddOrEvenNumber)

 ## Commands or process to execute file:
 1. Compile: javac fileName.java